 Languages - French

-Aims and Objectives
+Aims and Objectives (Intent)

-The overall aim is that children at Abbots Ripton will develop a genuine interest and positive curiosity about foreign languages, finding them enjoyable and stimulating.
 Learning a second language will also offer them the opportunity to explore relationships between language and identity, develop a deeper understanding of other cultures and the world around them with a better awareness of self, others and cultural differences.
 The intention is that they will be working towards becoming life-long language learners.

-The four key language learning skills; listening, speaking, reading and writing will be taught and all necessary grammar will be covered in an age-appropriate way across KS2.
+The four key language learning skills; listeningspeakingreading and writing will be taught and all necessary grammar will be covered in an age-appropriate way across KS2.
 This will enable pupils to use and apply their learning in a variety of contexts, laying down solid foundations for future language learning.

-Teaching and Learning
+Teaching and Learning (Implementation)

 Children will progressively acquire, use and apply a growing bank of vocabulary, language skills and grammatical knowledge organised around age-appropriate topics and themes - building blocks of language into more complex, fluent and authentic language.

-Assessment and Recording
+Assessment and Recording (Impact)

 Inclusion